github/rubocop-github/README.md

 By default, `rubocop-performance` and `rubocop-rake` rules are enforced, because it's assumed that every Ruby project cares about these two sets.
 Why?
 Well, everyone should care about performance, and every project uses Rake (and Bundler) as de facto tools.

+This gem also has the following Rubocop tools as dependencies:

+- `rubocop-minitest`
+- `rubocop-rails`
+- `rubocop-sorbet

-This gem also has `rubocop-minitest` and `rubocop-rails` as dependencies, so you can simply add those in for whichever project needs them:
+You can add those in for whichever project needs them:

 ```yaml
 inherit_gem: